7. “That’s easy Hathaway, everyone thinks for themselves.”

 Mapping DSRP visual-spatial representations is kinda like practicing a new language

-Thinking in visual-spatial representations can be hard for me at times too
+Thinking in visual-spatial representations can be hard for me at times.

-Embracing the challenge is becomes fun before too long
+Embracing the challenge becomes fun once you gain some momentum.

 When I de-center language representations, I also loosen the grip of some of my past biases.
 They seem to cling a bit more to my words structured in sentences.
 Especially if the sentences are about ideas I’ve gone over and over and over.
 Perspective changes matter.

 Maybe that helps some, maybe the last bullet set makes things worse.
 Ha!
-At any rate, I think my maps are better in this post, so the comments helped me… Thanks!
+The extra thinking helped me, so thanks for the comments!

 Real World Experience # 7